derekkinzo/genie/front-end/README.md

 Genie Page Rank
 ---------------
-Finally, you can upgrade from citation ranking to page ranking pubmed articles by running `bash article_rank/setup.sh`
+Finally, you can upgrade from citation ranking to page ranking pubmed articles by running `bash article_rank/setup.sh`.
+Keep in mind this can take up to 30 minutes since there are 30 million records.